ipython/ipyparallel/docs/source/multiengine.rst

 Parallel exceptions
 -------------------

-In the multiengine interface, parallel commands can raise Python exceptions, just like serial commands.
-But it is a little subtle, because a single parallel command can actually raise multiple exceptions (one for each engine the command was run on).
-To express this idea, we have a :exc:`CompositeError` exception class that will be raised in most cases.
-The :exc:`CompositeError` class is a special type of exception that wraps one or more other types of exceptions.
+Parallel commands can raise Python exceptions, just like serial commands.
+This is complicated by the fact that a single parallel command can raise multiple exceptions (one for each engine the command was run on).
+To express this idea, we have a :exc:`CompositeError` exception class that will be raised when there are mulitple errors.
+The :exc:`CompositeError` class is a special type of exception that wraps one or more other exceptions.
 Here is how it works:

 .. sourcecode:: ipython